Material that may assist you to better support your students at university:

 - Be prepared for “the phone call”.
 Often it comes just after midterms or near the end of first term, when work is piling up, marks aren’t what they’d hoped, they’re feeling overwhelmed and their coping skills begin to fail.
 They’re upset and chances are they’re going to call you.
 Don’t panic: remember that this is normal, and as much as you’d like to alleviate their stress, you cannot (and should not) “fix this” for them.
 They will rely on you to be calm, and to reassure them of their ability to successfully work through the challenge(s).
 Encourage them to seek help from student resources.

 - Stock up on favourite foods when they come home for the holidays and be sure to have plenty of laundry detergent on hand for all that dirty wash.

 - Send food and care packages, a sure sign of support and concern.
 You’ve no idea how excited students get when these arrive!

 - Be knowledgeable about campus resources.
-Ask your daughter or son to let you read the materials that come to them in the mail as they’re preparing to begin at UBC.
+Ask your child to let you read the materials that come to them in the mail as they’re preparing to begin at UBC.
 Check out the Academic Year in the beginning pages of the UBC Calendar, so you’re aware of significant times of the year.
-If they’re living in residence, read the Resident Handbook, Residence Contract, and Reznet Service Agreement enclosed with their rez assignment.
+If they’re living in residence, read the Resident Handbook, Residence Contract, and Reznet Service Agreement enclosed with their residence assignment.
 You’ll find a wealth of information about campus and residence resources, services and staff.

 By Janice Robinson, Assistant Director ResidenceLife, UBC Housing and Conferences.
 With many thanks to: Tamsen Tillson, Canadian Living; Virginia Galt, The Globe and Mail; Centre for New Students at the University of Western Ontario; Janet Teasdale, UBC First Year Coordinator.